epfl-lara/stainless/core/src/sphinx/installation.rst

    [  Info  ] Shutting down executor service.

 Note: If the warning above says something about falling back on the Princess solver, you might be missing the ``libgomp1`` library, which you can install with your favorite package manager.
-For example, on Debian/Ubuntu, just run ``apt-get install libgomp1```.
+For example, on Debian/Ubuntu, just run ``apt-get install libgomp1``.

-.. _docker:
+.. _via_docker:

 Via Docker
 ----------